axjasf/NeverEatAlone/docs/features/1-data-model/OVERVIEW.md

 - ✅ CR-30: Interaction Tracking

 ## Documentation
+- See `design/erd.drawio` for detailed entity relationship diagram
+- See `design/ERD.md` for quick reference Mermaid diagram
 - See `design/` for architectural decisions
 - See `crs/` for implementation details
 - See sprint journals for progress history